Sipariş numarası: M3116.0050Shipping: Shipment: on wet ice. Stored at -20°C. For laboratory usage only!

 - Isolation of genomic DNA from cell cultures

 Specific activity: >30 U/mg.
 Foreign activity: RNase and DNase undetectable.
 Temperature optimum: + 25°C-40°C (pH 7-10).
 Recommended inactivation conditions: Typically up to 15 minutes at 40°C – 65°C (inactivation by denaturation).

 Inhibitors: General Serine protease inhibitors such as PMSF (M3194) >.

-Instructions for use: The enzyme is stable for >1 year when stored at -20°C. Genaxxon Proteinase K Low-Temp is stable even when stored at 4°C (>6 months) and room temperature (>4 weeks).
+Instructions for use: The enzyme is stable up to 2 years when stored at -20°C. Genaxxon Proteinase Low-Temp is stable even when stored at 4°C (>6 months) and room temperature (>4 weeks).

 The easy inactivation allows gentler inactivation compared to competing proteases.
 If being diligent with keeping samples on ice (e.g. RNA samples) when setting up the PCR reactions, it might also be possible to avoid the inactivation step altogether.
 Suitable for the digestion of proteins in the presence of SDS (0.2-1%) and urea (1-5 M).
 The enzyme tolerates 500mM guanidine thiocyanate and 1% Triton X-100 (>50% activity).
 No significant loss of activity can be observed at 400 mM NaCl.